adlnet/lrs-conformance-test-suite/README.md

 ### Configuration

 Modify the LRS endpoint variable in test/test.js, to point to the LRS you are testing.
+This endpoint must not require authentication.

 ```js
 var LRS_ENDPOINT = 'http://testclient.elmnts-test.com/lrs';